Pooja Hegde

-Pooja Hegde (/puːdʒɑː hɛɡdeɪ/ born 13 October 1990) is an Indian actress who primarily works in Telugu, Hindi and Tamil films.
+Pooja Hegde (/puːdʒɑː hɛɡdeɪ/; born 13 October 1990) is an Indian actress who primarily works in Telugu, Hindi and Tamil films.
 One of the highest-paid actresses of South Indian cinema, Hegde is a recipient of four SIIMA Awards along with four Filmfare Awards South nominations.

 After participating in the 2010 Miss Universe India beauty pageant, Hegde made her film debut with the Tamil film Mugamoodi (2012).
-She received praise for her starring role in her first Telugu release Oka Laila Kosam (2014), and gained further success with Mukunda (2014).
-She then featured opposite Hrithik Roshan in her first Hindi release Mohenjo Daro (2016).
+She gained recognition in Telugu cinema with roles in Oka Laila Kosam and Mukunda (both 2014), and achieved wider success with the action comedy DJ: Duvvada Jagannadham (2017).
+Her Bollywood debut came with Mohenjo Daro (2016) opposite Hrithik Roshan, followed by a commercial success in the ensemble comedy Housefull 4 (2019).

+Hegde established herself in Telugu films through commercially successful films such as Aravinda Sametha Veera Raghava (2018), Maharshi (2019), and Ala Vaikunthapurramuloo (2020) and Most Eligible Bachelor (2021).
+This success was followed by several poorly received films, following which Hegde found success with Retro (2025).

 Early life and work

-Pooja Hegde was born on 13 October 1990, and states she was raised up in Mumbai, Maharashtra in a Tulu-speaking Bunt family.
+Pooja Hegde was born on 13 October 1990, and states she was raised in Mumbai, Maharashtra in a Tulu-speaking Bunt family.
 Her father, Manjunath Hegde, is a criminal lawyer and her mother, Latha Hegde, is an immunologist and entrepreneur.
 They are originally from Udupi, Karnataka.
 Her elder brother Rishabh Hegde, is an orthopaedic surgeon.
 Besides Tulu, she is fluent in English, Hindi, Marathi and Kannada.
 She later learnt Telugu following a career in Telugu cinema.
 She considers Bengaluru as her home town, and maintains strong connections there.
 She did her schooling in Maneckji Cooper Education Trust School, Mumbai.
 She went to M. M. K. College, graduating with a Bachelor of Commerce degree.
 She has trained in classical dance and music, including Bharatanatyam.

 A representative from Miss India met Hegde at one of her college events and suggested her to participate in the pageant.
 Hegde competed in the Miss India 2009 competition, but was eliminated in an early round despite winning the Miss India Talented 2009 honour.
 In 2010, she participated in the Femina Miss India South 2010 pageant, securing the runner-up position and earning the Miss India South Glamorous Hair 2010 title.
 Later that same year, she achieved the position of second runner-up in the Miss Universe India 2010 pageant.
 She rejected offers of several projects from big production banners over three years before debuting in Mugamoodi.
 She accepted the project by her mother's suggestion.